paytonpietron/computional_biology_project/README.md

-Title: computional_biology_project
+Title: computional_biology_project <br />
-Background: This project is undergrad research for Mark Grimes.
+Background: This project is undergrad research for Mark Grimes.	<br />
-Start date: September 2016
+Start date: September 2016 <br />
-Objective: Create an interactive web application that uses Mark's existing work on the interaction	of gene/protein networks.
+Objective: Create an interactive web application that uses Mark's existing work on the interaction	of gene/protein networks. <br />

 The packages folder includes additional packages needed for RCy3 to run and some for RCyjs to run.
 R will notify you if more dependencies are needed.
 Install these if R instructs.